0belous/A2-Legacy-Launcher/README.md

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->
-# Orion Drift Legacy Launcher
+# Orion Drift Legacy Launcher (python rewrite)

+Rewriting this script in python to add a few extra features, especially with automating the install process.<br>
+This version is not current finished or ready for use

 A small script to patch Orion Drift APKs to run offline.